Generose Corporation dba Risingline Terms and Conditions of Service

 208.352.0775 or contact online

 Thank you for choosing Risingline.
 If you've requested services ("Request for Services") from Risingline and we've agreed to provide services, you have become our Client.
 As a Client, you agree with Risingline to be legally bound by these Terms and Conditions of Service (the "Terms and Conditions"), including those terms and conditions incorporated by reference.

 Please read these Terms and Conditions carefully.
-By placing a Request for Services with Risingline you are indicating your agreement with these Terms and Conditions of Service and are entering into a binding legal Agreement as set forth below.
+By placing a Request for Services with Risingline, you indicate your Agreement with these Terms and Conditions of Service and enter into a binding legal Agreement as set forth below.
 If you cannot accept these Terms and Conditions, Risingline cannot provide services to you.

-Risingline may revise these Terms and Conditions at any time by updating this posting.
-You should visit this web page periodically to review the Terms and Conditions, because they are binding on you.
+Risingline may revise these Terms and Conditions by updating this posting.
+You should visit this web page periodically to review the Terms and Conditions because they are binding on you.

 Terms and Conditions of Service